KostasValeckas/PyLongslit/docs/dark_current.rst

     It is possible that the dark current is negligible for your detector, and you can skip this step.
 Check the documentation of your instrument.

+    **Dark current subtraction is not performed in any of the tutorial data-sets.**

 The dark current estimation is implemented differently than rest of the calibration steps, and **does not need to be called explicitly**.